Lane Thomas Player Props: Nationals vs. Diamondbacks

 Lane Thomas At The Plate

-- Thomas has 65 hits, which is best among Washington hitters this season, while batting .281 with 21 extra-base hits.
+- Thomas leads Washington with 66 hits, batting .281 this season with 22 extra-base hits.

-- Among qualified hitters in MLB play, his batting average ranks 38th, his on-base percentage ranks 70th, and he is 60th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 36th, his on-base percentage ranks 73rd, and he is 62nd in the league in slugging.

+- Thomas has reached base via a hit in 46 games this season (of 60 played), and had multiple hits in 15 of those games.

-- Thomas has driven in a run in 20 games this year (33.9%), including six games with more than one RBI (10.2%).
-He has also driven home three or more of his team's runs in two contests.
+- Thomas has had an RBI in 20 games this season (33.3%), including six multi-RBI outings (10.0%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 50.8% of his games this year, with two or more runs scored in 10.2%.
+- He has scored a run in 31 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.